starter-workflows VS ripgrep

 NewPipe - A libre lightweight streaming front-end for Android.

-ugrep - NEW ugrep 5.1: an ultra fast, user-friendly, compatible grep.
-Ugrep combines the best features of other grep, adds new features, and searches fast.
-Includes a TUI and adds Google-like search, fuzzy search, hexdumps, searches nested archives (zip, 7z, tar, pax, cpio), compressed files (gz, Z, bz2, lzma, xz, lz4, zstd, brotli), pdfs, docs, and more
+ugrep - NEW ugrep 6.0: a more powerful, ultra fast, user-friendly, compatible grep.
+Includes a TUI, Google-like Boolean search with AND/OR/NOT, fuzzy search, hexdumps, searches (nested) archives (zip, 7z, tar, pax, cpio), compressed files (gz, Z, bz2, lzma, xz, lz4, zstd, brotli), pdfs, docs, and more

 react-native-dotenv - Load react native environment variables using import statements for multiple env files.